 Juniper Networks helps its customers branch out and up, all the way to the cloud.
-The company makes infrastructure hardware and software for large-scale networks for cloud-computing providers (including data centers), telecommunications companies, and large organizations in business, government, and education.
-Its routers and switches move traffic around networks and its software helps manage networks.
-Juniper also develops security products for cyber attack detection and protection.
+The company makes infrastructure hardware and software for large-scale networks for cloud-computing providers (including data centers), financial services; national, federal, state, and local government; as well as research and educational institutions.
+Its routers, switches and security technologies are high-performance networks that enable customers to build scalable, reliable, secure and cost-effective networks for their businesses, while achieving agility and improved operating efficiency through automation.
+Juniper also introduced cloud management and security products which enable enterprises to consume cloud infrastructure and services securely.
 Juniper sells directly and through resellers and distributors including Ingram Micro and Hitachi.
-About half of the company’s sales are made to customers based in the US.
+More than half of the company's sales are made to customers based in the US.

-Juniper gets about 70% of its revenue from its networking equipment products and the rest from services.
-Routing products such as the ACX, MX, PTX, and Cloud Customer Platform series, generate about 40% of revenue.
-Services, which include support, professional, and educational services, account for about a third of revenue with switching products – the EX and QFX series – providing about 20%, and security products, the SRX series among others, about 5%.
+Juniper gets around 65% of its revenue from its products and the rest from services.
+Routing products such as the ACX, MX, PTX, Cloud Customer Platform series and NorthStar Controller, generate more than 35% of revenue.
+Services, which include support, professional, and educational services, account for about 35% of revenue, with switching products – the EX, QFX series and Mist Access Points – providing some 20%, and security products, the SRX series, Branch SRX, Virtual Firewall and Advanced Malware Protection among others, about 10%.

-Juniper relies on contract manufacturers – Celestica, Flex Ltd., Accton Technology, and Alpha Networks – to make its products.
+Juniper relies on contract manufacturers – Celestica, Flextronics International Ltd., Accton Technology, and Alpha Networks – to make its products.

 Juniper Networks, based in Sunnyvale, California, does business in some 150 countries.
-While the US is its largest market, accounting for more than half of sales, Juniper has significant sales in the Europe, the Middle East, and Africa region, about 30% of sales, and Asia/Pacific, more than 15% of sales.
+While the US is its largest market, accounting for more than 50% of sales, Juniper has significant sales in the Europe, the Middle East, and Africa region, over 25% of sales, and Asia/Pacific, more than 15% of sales.

 Sales and Marketing

 Juniper sells its products directly and through distributors, resellers, and original equipment manufacturers (OEMs).
-About 45% of revenue comes from service providers, while enterprise customers account for about 33% and cloud supplies more than 20%.
-Juniper has resale agreements with Ericsson, Dimension Data, NEC Corp., and IBM.
+More than 40% of revenue comes from service providers, while enterprise customers account some 35% and cloud supplies about 25%.
+Juniper has resale agreements with Ericsson, Nippon Telegraph and Telephone Corporation, NEC Corp., and IBM.

 Mergers and Acquisitions